-21 Public ownership and administration of parks, recreation areas and wildlife and waterfowl 22 refuges was verified through available documentation as well as coordination with the officials 23 with jurisdiction over those properties.
+21 Public ownership and administration of parks, recreation areas and wildlife and waterfowl 22 refuges were verified through available documentation as well as coordination with the officials 23 with jurisdiction over those properties.
 Properties that meet definitions 1 and 2 above are 24 presumed to be significant unless the official with jurisdiction over a property concludes that the 25 site is not significant.
 FHWA will make an independent evaluation under such circumstances and may override the official with jurisdiction.
-FHWA defines significance in its Section 4(f) 26 27 Policy Paper (FHWA 2012) as follows: "comparing the availability and function of the park, 28 recreation area or wildlife and waterfowl refuge, with the park, recreation area or wildlife and 29 waterfowl refuge objectives of the agency, community or authority, the property in question plays an important role in meeting those objectives."
+FHWA defines significance in its Section 4(f) 26 27 Policy Paper (FHWA 2012) as follows: "comparing the availability and function of the park, 28 recreation area or wildlife and waterfowl refuge, with the park, recreation area or wildlife and 29 waterfowl refuge objectives of the agency, community or authority, the property in guestion plays an important role in meeting those objectives."
 In making such an evaluation, FHWA 30 31 examines the primary purpose of the property.
 As described in FHWA's Section 4(f) Policy 32 Paper (response to Question 1A), primary purpose "is related to a property's primary function 33 and how it is intended to be managed.
 Incidental, secondary, occasional or dispersed activities 34 similar to park, recreational or refuge activities do not constitute a primary purpose within the 35 context of Section 4(f)."

-36 As discussed in the Draft Tier 1 EIS Section 3.7, historic sites that meet definition 3 above were 37 identified using AZSITE, a GIS-based system that serves as a consolidated informational 38 network of recorded cultural resources, including prehistoric and historic sites and properties.
-39 and surface surveys within the State of Arizona and a 40-mile buffer around the state.
+36 As discussed in the Draft Tier 1 EIS Section 3.7, historic sites that meet definition 3 above were 37 identified using AZSITE, a GIS-based system that serves as a consolidated informational 38 network of recorded cultural resources, including prehistoric and historic sites and properties, 39 and surface surveys within the State of Arizona and a 40-mile buffer around the state.
 Such 40 historic sites are significant if they are listed on the NRHP or have been determined to be 41 eligible for listing on the NRHP (Section 4(f) Policy Paper Answer to Question 2A).
 FHWA 42 consults with the SHPO, the official with jurisdiction over historic sites, Tribes, and other 43 consulting parties, and makes the determination of significance based on the context of 44 Section 106 of the NHPA (36 CFR 800).
-At this Tier 1 stage, previous determinations of
+At this Tier 1 stage, previous determinations of an undertaking, while Section 4(f) considers the "use of a property" by an undertaking.
+Section 4(f) is not integral to Section 106, but Section 106 is integral to Section 4(f) compliance integral.